Switched on: the pioneering night matches

-WHEN Melbourne takes on Hawthorn tonight, it will be a distant echo of a pioneering encounter, stretching back to the nineteenth century.
+When Melbourne takes on Hawthorn tonight, it will be a distant echo of a pioneering encounter, stretching back to the 19th century

 A game under lights - arc lights contained in glass and suspended from poles, as used outside the State Library - had taken place in early August 1879, between Collingwood Artillery and East Melbourne.